 13. Keep the shower simple

 If you can incorporate a prefabricated shower enclosure to your bathroom remodel, you will definitely save a lot of money and time.
 A fiberglass shower insert can be installed in a day or two, whereas a tiled one will take at least a week.

-Later this week, I’ll be publishing a WHOLE post about DIY shower tips and will be digging in a lot more to this concept of simple shower designs.
-Be sure to check back and read that when it is published!
+I’ll shared a WHOLE post about DIY shower tips here.
+It digs in a lot more to this concept of simple shower designs.

 14. Refinish tub